The Seven Key Principles of Terrific Parenting

 Principle #2: Make certain that most of your energy flows… to what you want and value.

 If we look back over the past year, what have you given most of your energy and attention?
 Is it moments of calm?
 Is it a thoughtful action?
 Is it a helpful response?
 Is it responsibility in action?
 Is it loving?
 Is it what you really value?

 This is the most powerful tool for producing a long-term, permanent impact upon your children and your family.
 It sounds like positive reinforcement, but it’s really much more than that!
 It’s about capturing the influence you are constantly having on the actions and choices of your children…and not letting it slip away!

 Principle #3: Invest limited energy in behavior that you don’t want and don’t value.

 This is a corollary principle to number two above.
 If you find yourself consistently investing lots of energy and effort into behavior that you don’t want, you are headed down the path to failure.
 How can I be so blunt about this?
 How can I be so certain?

-Because this fundamental principle seems to apply for all children:
+Because this fundamental principle seems to apply to all children:

-Their Energy Flows Where Your Attention Cosistently Goes!
+Their Energy Flows Where Your Attention Consistently Goes!

 If there is magic in this world… the magic stems from understanding the power of using precision in what gets your attention and what gets your energy as a parent.

 By precision, I mean that you remain intimately aware of the moment-by-moment choices that you are making, and where you are putting your energies and attention.
 If problem behavior keeps sucking you in, you’ll keep having problems.

-On the other hand, if you can begin to walk away and consistently ignore the ugly behavior…the unwanted behavior… the difficult and challenging behavior… then it will go away.
+On the other hand, if you can begin to walk away and consistently ignore the ugly behavior… unwanted behavior… the difficult and challenging behavior… then it will go away.